 Start or Join a Young Professionals Committee

-NDSS has several Young Leadership Committees (YLC) around the country and is looking to establish more.
-We are seeking volunteer groups of young professionals, students, or friends who are tied together by their support for NDSS and people with Down syndrome.
-YLC members work to improve the public’s awareness and perception of individuals with Down syndrome, focusing specifically on a younger demographic.
-The committee is dedicated to reaching future members of NDSS through fundraising and events by leveraging various networks to increase participation in the greater organization.
+NDSS is working to establish Young Professionals Committees (YPC) around the country.
+We are seeking volunteer groups of young professional who are tied together by their support for NDSS and people with Down syndrome.
+YPC members work to improve the public’s awareness and perception of individuals with Down syndrome, focusing specifically on a younger demographic.
+The committee is dedicated to reaching future members of NDSS through fundraising and hosting events by leveraging various networks to increase participation in the greater organization.
 Members will act as ambassadors in their communities to address stereotypes and educate the public.
 Consider joining or starting a group in your area that can help us reach the younger demographic and bring fresh ideas to NDSS.
-Contact Kristie Hagen, NDSS Communications & Social Media Manager at email@example.com to get involved.
+Contact Kristie Hagen, NDSS Communications & Social Media Manager at firstname.lastname@example.org to get involved.

 Sign up to receive our monthly e-newsletter.